min2ha/ukwa-site/content/target/35567/index.en.md

   "subject": "Easter Rising "
 }

-# agendaNI magazine: Perspectives on 1916: The Easter Rising

 Article about a series of talks on the Easter Rising, organised by Tom Hartley in Belfast